TrippyGaurav/TrippyGaurav/README.md

 - Built the backend infrastructure using Node.js, Express, and PostgreSQL along with developing a user-friendly client interface comprising both a Chrome extension for end-users and a Next.js website for administrators.
 - Design and deploy Chrome extensions including a Teleparty extension with chat video call features and emoji integration amassing over 700 downloads.

-### Web Development Intern
-**The Sparks Foundation**
-*Jan 2023 – Jan 2023*

-- Designed and developed a dynamic banking website with an intuitive user interface and seamless navigation using ReactJS.
-- Successfully integrated Firebase to ensure smooth data flow and real-time updates providing a reliable user experience for the frontend-backend connection.

 ## Education